Jolak5/kanban-copy/todo-list/exercises/exercise_set_up_project_with_webpack.md

 ```
 ### Add HTML
 To have our application working in the browser we need to add a HTML file.
-All the files that will be viewable in a browser will be placed in */dist* directory.
+All the files viewable in a browser will be placed in */dist* directory.
 In general, we should not create files manually in the */dist* folder, as there's always a risk our changes will be overwritten.
 Therefore, we will add a webpack plugin to automatically create **index.html** for us.

 Follow the instructions from the [setting up HtmlWebpackPlugin](https://webpack.js.org/guides/output-management/#setting-up-htmlwebpackplugin) guide.
 Be extra careful when updating the `module.exports` object in your **webpack.config.js** file, to not to make any nesting mistakes.